glassala/divisors/divisors/0_sets.md

 3. Using induction, prove that the sum of the first $n$ odd numbers is equal to $n^2$.

 4. An axiom which is part of the standard set-theoretic formulation of mathematics is called the *axiom of choice.* The axiom of choice states that, given a collection of non-empty sets, it is possible to "choose" some element from each set in the collection and construct a new set consisting exactly of the chosen elements.
 Demonstrate that the axiom of choice is equivalent to the well-ordering theorem.

+5. The well-ordering principle and the principle of induction are logically equivalent, and one can be selected as an axiom by which to prove the other.
+Choose one: prove the principle of strong induction via the well-ordering principle of natural numbers, *or,* prove the well-ordering principle of natural numbers via strong induction.